niedev/awesome-google-play-apps/README.md

 ### Games and Other Things

-- [Lumosity: Brain Training](https://play.google.com/store/apps/details?id=com.lumoslabs.lumosity) - Lumosity’s cognitive training program is a fun, interactive way to train your brain and learn about how your mind works.
+- [Lumosity: Brain Training](https://play.google.com/store/apps/details?id=com.lumoslabs.lumosity) - Lumositys cognitive training program is a fun, interactive way to train your brain and learn about how your mind works.
 - [Stack](https://play.google.com/store/apps/details?id=com.ketchapp.stack) - Stack up the blocks as high as you can!
 - [lichess • Free Online Chess](https://play.google.com/store/apps/details?id=org.lichess.mobileapp) - Built for the love of chess, this app is open source and free for all.
 - [Exponential Idle](https://play.google.com/store/apps/details?id=com.conicgames.exponentialidle) - Play Exponential Idle, a math-inspired incremental game.